 - Enlist some cheerleaders.
 Once you’ve identified your themes and have something for everyone to believe in, your district needs to not only communicate the what of the campaign but also the why of your campaign.
 If you’ve engage with local design professionals as you plan the bond, you’ll also have an array of conceptual images that help generate excitement and make the vision come to life.
 Armed with the what, the why and those illustrations, your district cheerleaders are ready to talk to a variety of stakeholders—parents, teachers, city leaders, business owners, the media and other key groups like local building contractors, parts and materials suppliers, and school equipment vendors.
 Think beyond school board meetings to connecting directly with local centers of influence.
 Small dinners, luncheons and one-one meetings with influential members of the community allow your leadership team to answer questions and get them on board in support of the vote so they can become your advocates.

 - Celebrate and share your success.
 If your bond effort was successful, thank your stakeholders, cheerleaders and advocates who made it possible.
 Throw a district party—you’ve earned it!
 You have a great story now to tell—and likely quite a few lessons learned along the way.
 Publicize ground breakings and ribbon cuttings.
 Share your experience with others through an article, award submission, presentation at a school board conference or similar event.
 Pay it forward by sharing what you know and further cement your district’s reputation as a thought leader in advancing education–and thereby setting your team up for success for the next time the district needs to garner public support.

 * Editor’s Note:

-KSQ NY Principal Scott Hillje and KSQ Charlotte Principal Doug Burns have led the firm’s effort to help local districts pass significant bond efforts.
-You can contact them for more information at email@example.com or firstname.lastname@example.org.
+KSQ has led efforts to help school districts pass significant bond efforts.
+You can contact us for more information at email@example.com.